bosskaboss/cse15l-lab-reports/lab-report-1-week-1.md

 # Optimizing Remote Running

-I created a bat file that takes one or two arguments the file and the  destinationin the server.
+I created a bat file that takes one or two arguments the file and the  destination of the server.

 ```
 set directory=%2